SOLARISE

 Common challenge

-Solar electricity generation has increased rapidly in recent years; in 2014 it accounted for 11% of EU renewable electricity (Eurostat), becoming the third largest contributor to electricity production from renewable energy (RE) sources in Europe.
+Solar electricity generation has increased rapidly in recent years.
+In 2014 it accounted for 11% of EU renewable electricity (Eurostat), becoming the third largest contributor to electricity production from Renewable Energy (RE) sources in Europe.
 Solar is the most abundant of all RE sources.
-Yet it is perceived as prohibitively expensive (taking years before investment is returned) and problematic, as the electricity grid infrastructure struggles to cope with the variability of solar energy.
+Yet it is perceived as prohibitively expensive, taking years before investment is returned, and problematic, as the electricity grid infrastructure struggles to cope with the variability of solar energy.
 There is little deployment of solutions like battery storage with solar photovoltaic that would offer grid balancing to enable solar to scale up.

 Overall objective